 - temporary removal from class

 - temporary or permanent removal from bus

 - alternative education program

 - in-school suspension

 - out-of-school suspension

 - transfer

 - referral to outside agency

 - expulsion

 - restitution of property and damages, where appropriate, should be sought by local school authorities

-Level III - Criminal Conduct
+Level III - Criminal or Obscene Conduct

-Criminal conduct includes those activities in which students engage that result in violence to themselves or to another's person or property or which pose a direct and serious threat to the safety of themselves or others in the school.
+Criminal or obscene conduct includes those activities in which students engage that result in violence to themselves or to another's person or property or which pose a direct and serious threat to the safety of themselves or others in the school.
 These activities usually require administrative actions which result in the immediate removal of the student from the school, the intervention of law enforcement authorities, and/or action by the board.

-Acts of criminal conduct may include, but are not limited to, the following:
+Acts of criminal or obscene conduct may include, but are not limited to, the following:

+- assault and battery

+- extortion

+- bomb threat

+- false fire alarms

+- fighting Middle and High Schools

+- possession/use of fireworks or explosive devices

+- failure to report knowledge of weapons or explosive devices to school authorities

+- possession, use, or transfer of dangerous weapons

+- possession or transfer of look-a-like weapons

+- sexual offenses

+- sextortion vandalism (major)

+- theft, possession, or sale of stolen property

+- arson

-- assault and battery - extortion - bomb threat - false fire alarms - fighting Middle and High Schools - possession/use of fireworks or explosive devices - failure to report knowledge of weapons or explosive devices to school authorities - possession, use, or transfer of dangerous weapons - possession or transfer of look-a-like weapons - sexual offenses - sextortion - vandalism (major) - theft, possession, or sale of stolen property - arsor - furnishing or selling unauthorized substances, as defined by board policy - furnishing, selling, or possession of controlled substances (drugs, narcotics, or poisons) - distribution, sale, purchase, manufacture, or unlawful possession of a controlled substance while in or within a radius of one-half mile of school grounds - threatening to take the life of or inflict bodily harm upon a teacher, principal, or members of their immediate family
+- furnishing or selling unauthorized substances, as defined by board policy

+- furnishing, selling, or possession of controlled substances (drugs, narcotics, or poisons)

+- distribution, sale, purchase, manufacture, or unlawful possession of a controlled substance while in or within a radius of one-half mile of school grounds - threatening to take the life of or inflict bodily harm upon a teacher, principal, or members of their immediate family - profane or abusive language to staff, including School Safety officers and School Resource Officers and volunteers